Courses

 Genetics 681: Senior Honors Thesis

-Req: Honors candidacy.
+Req: Honors candidacy and permission.
+See Undergraduate Research for details.
 Fall, Spring, Summer, 2-4 credits

 Genetics 682: Senior Honors Thesis

-Continuation of 681 Req: Honors program candidacy and Genetics 681.
+Continuation of 681.
+Req: Honors candidacy and permission.
+See Undergraduate Research for details.
 Fall, Spring, Summer, 2-4 credits

 Genetics 699: Special Problems